What Do Those Intersection Traffic Light Cameras Do?

 Our clients in the Tampa Bay area occasionally ask us if we can retrieve footage from the intersection traffic cameras as evidence after an automobile accident.
 These little white cameras on top of traffic lights are not red light cameras and they do not record footage that can be retrieved in the future.

 However, there are many potential sources of evidence in a car accident claim.
-Our team can help you build a case for compensation based on a negligent driver’s actions.
-Schedule a free consultation with us by calling (727) 571-1333 or filling out our contact form.
+Our team of Florida car accident lawyers can help you build a case for compensation based on a negligent driver’s actions.

 What are the White Cameras on Top of Traffic Lights?